tavisit/PC_Benchmark/README.md

 ## Goal
 The goal of this project is to design, implement and test a benchmark application that runs on a machine and can determine the following statistics:
-- For the CPU: Type, Frequency and speed of simple operations
+- For the CPU: Type, MIPS and speed of simple operations
 - For the RAM: Dimension, Health, Speed of RAM
 - For the Storage: Dimension, Health, Speed of Storage